 So, there's just this really incremental back-and-forth of copying between companies, or copying things they read on the blog of a big unrelated company like Spotify, and (at best) they're incrementally improving things.
 Maybe it's not even improving anything at all, maybe it's actually getting worse, but the commonality is that everyone's just copying each other there's not really much original thought going on at these companies.

-The distance between between design and development should be zero
+The distance between between design and production should be zero

 Seeing all these companies mindlessly copying each other, mindlessly adopting new trends or not thinking for themselves makes me very concerned for the people working in them.